elasticio/amqp-component/README.md

 ### Environment variables

-This component will automatically encrypt data that is sent to the queue when following environment variables are set:
+This component will automatically encrypt data that is sent to the queue when following environment variables are set and `Don't encrypt payload` unchecked

 *   `ELASTICIO_MESSAGE_CRYPTO_IV` - vector for symmetric encryption
 *   `ELASTICIO_MESSAGE_CRYPTO_PASSWORD` - password for symmetric encryption